ConMeZO: Adaptive Descent-Direction Sampling for Gradient-Free Finetuning of Large Language Models: THEORETICAL ANALYSIS

 \begin{Theorem}[Descent Lemma] Assume $f$ is $\ell$-smooth and let $\lambda\to0$.
 The expected value of \(f(x_{t+1})\) satisfies

 Further, with the choice of $\eta = (d \cos^2 (\theta) \cos^2 (\rho_t) + \sin^2 (\theta))/(\ell d \left((d+4) \cos^2 (\theta) \cos^2 (\rho_t) + \sin^2 (\theta)\right))$, we can get that

 \end{Theorem}

-Above lemma shows that ConMeZO achieves per-step decrease on the order of $O(\|a_t\|^2)$ whenever $\hat m_t$ is reasonably aligned with $a_t$ (i.e., $\cos^2(\rho_t)$ is not too small) and $\sin\theta$ is small.
-In contrast, the standard MeZO method achieves only $O(\|a_t\|^2/d)$ descent \citep{nesterov2017random}.
-Thus, ConMeZO can yield $O(d)$ faster progress per iteration when momentum aligns well with the gradient.
+The above theorem shows that ConMeZO achieves a per-step decrease on the order of $O(\|a_t\|^2)$, provided that the momentum $\hat{m}_t$ is effectively aligned with the gradient $a_t$.
+Specifically, when the alignment is strong (i.e., $\cos^2(\rho_t)$ is large) and $\sin(\theta)$ is small, ConMeZO can significantly outperform standard MeZO, which is restricted to a $O(\|a_t\|^2/d)$ descent \citep{nesterov2017random}.
+Thus, the progress of ConMeZO aligns directly with how well the momentum tracks the gradient direction.
+We empirically verify this alignment between the momentum vector and the true gradient in \Cref{additional_results} (\Cref{fig:cos}).

 \paragraph{Trade-off in $\theta$.} The cone angle $\theta$ balances the exploitation of the promising momentum direction and the exploration of alternative directions through random sampling.
 At step $t$, the maximally exploitative choice for $\theta$ is